CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 *The machinery behind [Step 4](#step-4--decide-how-many-samples).*

 A 5 ha inlet at 100 m² per plot holds exactly 500 possible plot locations.
-Once you've cored 60 of them you have measured 12% of everything there is — and sampling theory gives you credit for that.
+Sampling theory gives you credit for how much of that you've covered — 17 cores is about 3% of every plot there is, and tightening to ±10% takes you to 60 cores, or 12%.
 Cochran's **finite-population correction** accounts for it:

 $$n \geq \frac{z^2\, N\, CV^2}{(N-1)\,E^2 + z^2\, CV^2}$$